-We seek a computational scientist, bioinformatician, or (research) software engineer with an interest in interactive data analysis platforms for biology and medicine to join the Jalview (www.jalview.org) research software engineering team.
+We are recruiting for an exceptional individual to join us as a computational scientist, bioinformatician, or (research) software engineer with an interest in interactive data analysis platforms for biology and medicine within our Jalview (www.jalview.org) research software engineering team.

 Who we’re looking for: